Ask Congress to support increased funding for kidney disease

 Kidney disease — the 10th leading cause of death in the United States — is the fastest-growing noncontagious disease in the country.

-There are 37 million Americans living with chronic kidney disease (CKD), and there are millions more who are at risk of developing CKD.
+1 in 7 American adults are living with chronic kidney disease (CKD), and there are millions more who are at risk of developing CKD.

 Nearly 810,000 Americans are living with kidney failure (end-stage renal disease or ESRD), which requires dialysis or a kidney transplant.
 It is a life-altering condition that comes with enormous physical and emotional burdens.